oserikov/py4viz_assignment/README.md

 Please, **re-use the COLING2022 overleaf latex template** for your needs, you can find it here [link](https://coling2022.org/Submission).

 I will not evaluate statistics nor the adequacy of your texts.
+One page is the upper bound of the paper's size, feel free to make it as short as needed.